alamedyang/magedocs/docs/vector_objects.md

 # Vector Objects

-These can be used as paths or destinations for [entities](entities) or the camera.
+Vector objects (also called geometries) can be used as paths or destinations for [entities](entities) or the camera.
 Place these on a [map](maps) with Tiled.

-Inside [scripts](scripts) these are targeted with [geometry identifiers](identifiers#geometry-identifier), which refer to whatever `Name` property they were given with Tiled.
+Inside [scripts](scripts) these are targeted with [geometry identifiers](identifiers#geometry-identifier), which refer to whatever `Name` property the object was given with Tiled.
 Move entities and the camera to or along vector objects with the [action phrases](actions) [Position Assignment](actions#position-assignment) and [Position Over Time](actions#position-over-time).

 ::: warning
 When a vector object has the same name as an entity on the map, you may experience errant behavior.
 Best to keep all vector objects uniquely named.
 :::

-The Mage Game Engine (MGE) can detect whether an entity's hitbox is inside a polygon, so polygons are useful for script triggers such as doorways.
+The Mage Game Engine (MGE) can detect whether an entity's hitbox is inside a polygon, so polygons are useful for script triggers such as [doorways](doors).

-All geometric shapes can be made visible when using [vector view](debug_tools#vector-view) while running the game.
+All vector objects can be made visible when using [vector view](debug_tools#vector-view) while running the game.

 ## Vector Origins